ndorvillearnold/react_with_typscript/README.md

 I also learned

-2. syntax and features
+2. basic syntax and features
+3.functioning typing and annotations
-3. Design patterns
+4. Design patterns
+5. arrays
+6. modules systems
+7. classes and refressioer on oop

 <br>
 Obstacles I faced